SEP vs Solo 401(k) vs SIMPLE on your actual profit.

 - SEP IRA, Solo 401(k), SIMPLE IRA, and defined benefit at a glance

-- A decision tree by profit level, payroll structure, and owner age
+- A decision checklist for profit, payroll structure, employees, cash flow, and owner age

 - When a plan you already have is the wrong plan for the next phase